apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **jms.populateJMSXUserID** Controls whether a MessageProducer will populate the JMSXUserID value for each sent message using the authenticated username from the connection.
 This value defaults to false and the JMSXUserID for all sent message will not be populated.
 + **jms.awaitClientID** Controls whether a Connection with no ClientID configured in the URI will wait for a ClientID being set programatically (or the connection being used otherwise to signal none can be set) before sending the AMQP connection Open.
 Defaults to true.
 + **jms.useDaemonThread** Controls whether a Connection will use a daemon thread for its executor.
 Defaults to false to ensure a non-daemon thread is present by default.
++ **jms.tracing** Sets the type name of a tracing provider to use for the connection(s) created by the factory.
+Supported values are "opentracing" and "noop".
+Default is unset, effectively noop.

 The Prefetch Policy controls how many messages the remote peer can send to the client and be held in a prefetch buffer for each consumer instance.